Determine and remove the cause of the crack

 By pushing on the sheet of drywall around where the crack is located, you can learn a lot about the cause of the crack.
 If it rests securely against a stud, you know that the backing is present but just the fasteners failed.
 However, if you do not sense a drywall stud behind where the sheet is moving, it is possible that when framing and before hanging drywall, there was not enough drywall backing installed.

 Eliminating the cause of insufficient drywall backing is not an easy task.
 You need to gain access behind the sheet of drywall and attach wooden or metal backing to the existing structure.
 Then, you can secure the drywall to the newly installed backing and repair the crack.
 In rare cases, you can access the back of the drywall by entering a crawl space in the attic or wall cavity.
 However, most often this is not possible.

 If you are unable to access the back of the drywall you will need to cut a hole in the drywall and install backing where it is missing.
 This may seem drastic, but if you are not able to secure the drywall before taping and finishing, it will crack again in the future.

 You can sometimes get away with cutting a small square hole where the crack is located and repairing it using a strapped backing patch.
 This method involves attaching small wooden blocking to the existing drywall and then attaching the patch to the new backing.
 If using this method, make sure to secure the new backing to the sheet next to the sheet you are trying to secure.
 Remember, your goal is to prevent the two sheets of drywall from moving in opposite directions.
-If you secure them to one another using a strapped backing patch, it will work similar to securing both sheets separately to the underlying structure.
+If you secure them to one another using a strapped backing patch, it will work similarly to securing both sheets to the underlying structure separately.